Pedro-T/tws-site/_posts/2025-12-27-Tunnel-Hazard-Postmortem.markdown

 <p>Plus, I have 100% five-star and <strong><i>totally unbiased</i></strong> reviews at the time of writing.
 So that's nice.</p>

+## Outcome & Self-Evaluation

+<p>I'd say the project has been a success for its intended purpose.
+The planned mechanics were implemented, it plays reasonably well and there are no major issues that I'm aware of.
+I rate it a B+ when factoring in the experience level and time spent.
+This is now the second small game that I've managed to take from zero to complete and paves the way for moving to the next larger project once I finish its two planned updates.</p>

 ## Future Plans

-<p>From the midpoint of the project I had planned to scope this for a release followed by one to three further updates while I start work in parallel on my next project.
+<p>From the midpoint of the project I had planned to scope this for a release followed by two further updates while I start work in parallel on my next project.
 While typng up this post, update one is halfway done and should be published by end of month.
-The high level roadmap is on the <a href="/projects/tunnel-hazard/">project page</a>.</p>
+The high level roadmap is on the <a href="/projects/tunnel-hazard/">project page</a>.
+The next project is in the prototyping stage and not fully decided yet.</p>

 ## Play It